 With contributions from: Gilbert Again, Maya Indira Ganesh, Angie Keefer, Alex Quicho, Noura Tafeche, William Wiebe

-Edited by William Wiebe, Duncan Bass, Benjamin Tiven
+Edited by William Wiebe, Duncan Bass

 Designed by Synoptic Office